-Dr. Bhushan lives in an empty nest in New Delhi, with his wife, Anjana, an ex-IAS officer, and works with the World Health Organisation (WHO).
+Dr. Bhushan lives in an empty nest in New Delhi, with his wife, Anjana, an ex-IAS officer, who works with the World Health Organisation (WHO).
 He has two daughters, Devika and Ambika, who are both medical doctors and live in the USA.
 He likes to play bridge and catch the latest movies and theatrical shows on the weekend.

-Addl.
-Chief Executive Officer
+Additional Chief Executive Officer

 Dy.
 Chief Executive Officer